We Are the Streets

-We Are the Streets is the second studio album by hip hop group The Lox.
-The album was released on January 25, 2000, by Ruff Ryders Entertainment and Interscope Records.
+We Are the Streets is the second studio album by hip hop group the Lox.
+Originally scheduled for a January 11, 2000, release, the album was released on January 25, 2000, by Ruff Ryders Entertainment and Interscope Records.
 It was their second album as a group, and is mainly produced by Swizz Beatz.
-Its commercial success was driven primarily by the hit singles "Wild Out," produced by Swizz Beatz, and "Ryde or Die, Bitch", produced by Timbaland.
+Its commercial success was driven primarily by the singles "Wild Out," produced by Swizz Beatz; and "Ryde or Die, Bitch", produced by Timbaland.

+Commercial performance

+We Are the Streets debuted and peaked at number 5 on the Billboard 200, with first week sales of 152,000 copies.
+The album has since been certified Gold by the Recording Industry Association of America (RIAA) for shipping and selling over 500,000 copies in America.